PeterBengtson/Ooloi-docs/ADRs/0014-Timewalk.md

 - Materialisation only allocates when random access needed
 - Full materialisation: 244 MB for 520K pitches (~437 bytes per `[item vpd position]` tuple)

 The benchmarks confirm that the push-based transducer architecture delivers genuine zero-intermediate-allocation, with streaming and materialised performance differing only by the final vector allocation cost.
-See `shared/dev/bench/README.md` for complete methodology and results.
+See [Timewalk Performance Benchmarks](https://github.com/PeterBengtson/Ooloi-docs/blob/main/READMEs/BENCHMARKS_README.md) for complete methodology and results.

 ## Related ADRs